dustinusey/dustinusey/README.md

 # Hi there, I'm Dustin! 👋

 I'm a passionate full-stack developer based in Louisiana 🐊 <br><br>

+💡 **I’m looking to collaborate on:** Open source projects & web development challenges!

-Unlike a lot of developers, I actually really love CSS!
+⚡ Fun fact about me: Unlike a lot of developers, I actually really love CSS!
 I only just recently decided to start using libraries and frameworks.
 While I can respect the speed and ease-of-use of libraries, I pride myself on the foundational understanding of CSS and how it works.

-💡 **I’m looking to collaborate on:** Open source projects & web development challenges!

 <h2>🛠 Technologies and Tools 🛠</h2>
 <br>